 Computer games and gaming apps are incredibly 'sticky'.
-Whether you're playing Candy Crush, Subway Surfers, Destiny, or something else, you just can't help going back for another 'fix' – seeing if you can master the skill or get a better score.
+From Candy Crush to Fortnite, you just can't help going back for another 'fix' to prove you can get more or score better.

 6 ways that gaming design can be applied to e-learning